The Hidden Costs of Buying a Home in South Africa

 - Maintenance and upkeep: paint, garden care, small repairs.

-These ambush charges are among the most costly hidden costs of buying a property.
-Families who thought themselves secure found bills larger than their bonds.
-Some borrowed, some sold, some sank.
+These special levies are among the most punishing hidden costs of buying a property.
+Owners who felt secure opened bills larger than their bonds.
+Some borrowed to cover them, and some were forced to sell.

 What to ask before signing

-If you ignore the financial health of a body corporate before signing, you risk walking into exactly this kind of ambush.
-Before you sign, ask:
+If you skip the financial health of a body corporate before signing, you can walk straight into this.
+Before you sign, and as part of the questions worth asking, check:

 - Are levy increases pending?
 Financial boards often discuss them months ahead.